 Being speedy it's just right for a small teaching studio, and tiny enough to put away if you want an occasional hobby kiln.
-As it only weighs about 1kg and is smaller than a football, it's easy to take to craft fairs, demonstrations, and exhibitions.
+As it only weighs about 1kg and is smaller than a football, it's easy to take to craft fairs, shows, demonstrations, and exhibitions.
 Please ensure the kiln sits on a flat/level surface.

 Features of the UltraLite Studio Kiln:

 - Firing surface is 8.9 cm (3.5") in diameter, and 3.8 cm (1.5") tall firing area

 - 840°C (1550°F) maintained operating temperature

 This kiln is not suitable for firing base metal clay or sterling clay.